 This could mean everything to Arizona families who are spending more than 50% of their income on their current shelter situation.

-- Habitat for Humanity Central Arizona is building its first 3D-printed home in Tempe.
+- Habitat for Humanity Central Arizona has built its first 3D-printed home in Tempe.

 - This is a single-family home built on a lot purchased from the City of Tempe.

-- A majority of the home will be 3D printed.
-Printing is underway.
+- A majority of the home was 3D printed.

 - Habitat and Tempe see this as a possible solution to the lack of affordable housing.